 Although the causes of prostate cancer are unknown, there are some factors that are believed to increase the likelihood of developing the disease.
 Knowing the risk factors for prostate cancer can help you determine if and when you want to begin having check-ups.
 The main risk factors include the following:

-Age: If you are 60 or older, or if you are over 50 years old with a family history of prostate cancer, your risk of prostate cancer increases significantly.
+Age: If you are over 50 years old with a family history of prostate cancer, your risk of prostate cancer increases significantly.

 Family history: If your father, brother or son has prostate cancer, your risk of developing the disease is greater than average.